balena-io/balena-cli/doc/cli.markdown

 ## settings

-Use this command to display current balena CLI settings.
+Use this command to display current balenaCLI settings.

 Examples: